Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Statistical Interpretation of EDL

 \section{Statistical Interpretation of EDL}

-Here, we present two alternative intepretation (i) a hierarchical Bayesian model with amortized variational inference, and (ii) an empirical risk minimization approach; and show that both formulations lead to the same optimization objective used in EDL, providing a statistical interpretation and clarifying its uncertainty quantification properties.
+Here, we present a unifying interpretation of EDL: (i) a hierarchical Bayesian model with amortized variational inference (VI), and (ii) an empirical risk minimization (ERM) approach.
+We show that both formulations yield the same optimization objective, thereby providing a statistical interpretation and clarifying the uncertainty quantification properties of EDL methods.